code2244/femtats-website/README.md

-# Tattoo artists website: Leidifem
+# Website for tattoo artists: Leidifem
 Portfolio website for the tattoo artist Leidifem.
 Contains a gallery with her work and links to her social media.